-Every other year since 2005 the ABA has released its Private Target Mergers and Acquisitions Deal Point Studies.
+Every other year since 2005 the ABA has released its Private Target Mergers and Acquisitions Deal Points Studies.
 The ABA studies examine purchase agreements of publicly available transactions involving private companies.
-These transactions range in size but are generally considered as within the "middle market" for M&A transactions; the median transaction value within the 2019 study was \$145 million.
+These transactions range in size but are generally considered as within the "middle market" for M&A transactions; the transaction values of the 123 deals within the 2021 study ranged from \$30 to \$750 million.

-Over the eight ABA studies (2005-2019), the inclusion of EOR provisions ranged from 76% to 95% of the reported agreements, with the last five studies all observing values in excess of 90%.
+Over the nine ABA studies (2005-2021), the inclusion of EOR provisions ranged from 76% to 97% of the reported agreements, with the last six studies all observing values in excess of 90%.
 Thus, not only are parties increasingly including EOR provisions in M&A purchase agreements, but the provision has become commonplace.

-On the other hand, during the same time period, reported agreements including a provision making indemnification a non-exclusive remedy ranged from 2% to 13%, with the last five studies all seeing values of 1% or 2%.
-Some agreements reviewed in the ABA studies remained silent on the topic of exclusivity, with silence observed in between 4% and 14% of agreements.
+On the other hand, during the same time period, reported agreements including a provision making indemnification a non-exclusive remedy ranged from 2% to 13%, with the last six studies all seeing values of 1% or 2%.
+Some agreements reviewed in the ABA studies remained silent on the topic of exclusivity, with silence observed in between 1% and 14% of agreements.